Multifamily Affordable Housing Decarbonization Toolkit

 Tenant Displacement and Disruption

-Renovations can create noise, health concerns, and limited access to essential spaces such as bathrooms and kitchens, which can cause tenant disruption and temporary or permanent displacement.
-Long-term or permanent displacement can come from the nonrenewal of leases for tenants who raise concerns during these periods, and eviction can result from an inability to pay increased rent or utility costs.
-Short-term effects can require tenants to seek temporary alternative housing, arranged independently or by the building owner, which can lead to incremental costs such as higher transportation expenses or the need for additional storage during renovations.
+Renovations can create noise, potentially cause health concerns, and limit access to essential spaces such as bathrooms and kitchens, causing disruption or displacement.
+Long-term or permanent displacement can come from nonrenewal of leases or eviction if tenants raise concern during renovations because of an inability to pay increased rent or utility costs.
+Short-term displacement can require tenants to seek temporary alternative housing, arranged independently or by the building owner, which can lead to potentially higher costs for transportation and storage expenses during renovations.
 Covering these incremental costs eases the burden of relocation, although other opportunities to minimize disruption altogether should be prioritized.
 Recommendations to address displacement challenges at the time of a retrofit include:

 • Tenant-In-Place Retrofits: To mitigate the risk of displacement during retrofits, tenant-in-place retrofit strategies can be explored.
 Robust communication and tenant involvement in decision-making processes will be needed for this approach to be successful.
 Timelines, necessary upgrades, and potential disruptions should all be disclosed and discussed with tenants up front, and alternative spaces for tenants to use for work or living should be made available during construction.

-• Tenant Relocation Support: In cases where tenant-in-place retrofits are not feasible, it is essential to offer relocation support, especially if public funds are being utilized to complete the project.
+• Tenant Relocation Support: In cases where tenant-in-place retrofits are not feasible, it is important to offer relocation support.
+For projects leveraging public funding, there are more direct opportunities to require this support.
 In many states, including Massachusetts, the use of public funding for renovations requires owners to cover any incremental costs incurred by tenants during temporary relocation, such as storage, rent increases, and movers.
 Similar frameworks can serve as guidance for other localities.
-With a growing number of decarbonization and housing upgrades on the horizon to meet aggressive city climate action goals, establishing city-wide guidelines and regulations for owners to follow — such as those in Massachusetts — will help to standardize and streamline the retrofit process.
+With a growing number of decarbonization and housing upgrades on the horizon for many cities needing to meet their climate action goals, establishing city-wide guidelines and regulations for owners to follow — such as those in Massachusetts — will help to standardize and streamline the retrofit process.

 Utility Cost Burdens and Split Incentives

-The risk of utility costs being passed on to tenants, either through new metering arrangements or higher electric loads, is an ongoing concern with decarbonization efforts.
-During decarbonization upgrades, a building’s electricity load generally increases as mechanical systems are electrified or new systems are installed that weren’t previously accounted for, such as more robust ventilation systems or centralized cooling.
+The risk of utility costs being passed onto tenants, either through new metering arrangements or higher electric loads, is an ongoing concern with decarbonization efforts.
+During decarbonization upgrades, a building’s electricity load generally increases as mechanical systems are electrified or new systems are installed that were not previously accounted for, such as more robust ventilation systems or centralized cooling.
 In many regions throughout the United States, electricity rates are more expensive than their fossil fuel counterparts, emphasizing the importance of maintaining affordability and mitigating the cost burdens of electric upgrades.
-These challenges further reinforce the delicate line that must be towed to address existing utility burdens to tenants while acknowledging the competing costs that owners face.
+These challenges further reinforce the delicate balance that must be maintained to address existing utility burdens to tenants while acknowledging the competing costs that owners face.
 Proposed solutions to support owners and tenants in managing and preparing for these changes include:

 • Pairing Weatherization with Electrification: Prior to undertaking a building electrification retrofit, it is critical to adequately implement energy efficiency measures such as envelope weatherization and on-site renewables, when appropriate, to effectively lower building energy loads and mitigate spikes in utility costs.
 Despite current cost disparities between electric and gas rates, the integration of efficiency and weatherization upgrades, such as air sealing or adding insulation to the building envelope, can significantly reduce energy loads and associated costs long term.